UM public health scientists and researchers are examining and developing potential solutions to address climate change’s impact on healthy living.

 Last year, the Department of Public Health Sciences signed onto the Health Educators Climate Commitment, joining more than 100 other schools from across the world to ensure that their students, the next generation of health professionals, are prepared, through education and training, to effectively address the health impacts of climate change and to ensure that the world has a cadre of climate change and health experts.

-Climate change, says José Szapocznik, professor of public health sciences, is no longer a problem for future generations.
+Climate change, says José Szapocznik, professor of public health sciences and director of the Miami Clinical and Translational Science Institute, is no longer a problem for future generations.

 "Its effects are being felt today all over the world," he says, "and it threatens our economic and national security and our health."